ivanleomk/ivanleomk.github.io/docs/blog/posts/generating-user-queries.md

 ---
-title: The 4 levels of Synthetic Data Generation
+title: Why User Intent matters the most for Synthetic Data
 date: 2024-11-29
 description: The easiest thing you can do today to improve your synthetic data quality
 categories: